hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605274v2-from-play-to-replay-composed-video-retrieval-for-temporally-fine-gra.md

 ---
 layout: default
-title: From Play to Replay: Composed Video Retrieval for Temporally Fine-Grained Videos
+title: "From Play to Replay: Composed Video Retrieval for Temporally Fine-Grained Videos"
 ---

 # From Play to Replay: Composed Video Retrieval for Temporally Fine-Grained Videos